 The eye catching new state of the art bus station opened for business on 31 March 2013 and offers better bus, road and rail links.
 It is just a three minute walk from both the old bus station and Mansfield market place.
 See a map showing the location.

 The bus station is part of a package of improvements that Nottinghamshire County Council and Mansfield District Council are delivering to encourage swifter, greener travel in Nottinghamshire.

-The County Council, in partnership with Mansfield District Council, will take responsibility for maintaining and managing the bus station.
+The County Council, in partnership with Mansfield District Council, have responsibility for maintaining and managing the bus station.

 The bus station is a fully enclosed building offering protection from the weather, with comfortable seating and 24 hour CCTV, providing a relaxed, safe waiting environment.

 It has 16 departure bays, and for customer safety and comfort, boarding will be controlled by automatic doors that only open when the bus has arrived.